-March Storm is the premiere citizen-run space advocacy event of the year.
-From March 15th – 19th, join fellow space enthusiasts from around the country to advocate for the 2020 Citizens’ Space Agenda.
+The 2021 Virtual Fall Fury Event will be a premier advocacy event for pro-space enthusiasts and industry workers.
+Throughout the Autumn season, join fellow space enthusiasts from around the country to advocate for the 2021 Citizens’ Space Agenda.
 Developed by the Alliance for Space Development, our policy points were developed by our member organizations including the National Space Society, Space Frontier Foundation, Students for the Exploration and Development of Space, and many others.
-This year, the Alliance will advocate for three policy points:
+This year, the Alliance will advocate for four policy points:

-- Support planetary defense by funding NASA’s NEOSM mission.
+- Support planetary defense by fully funding the Near-Earth Object Surveillance Mission (NEOSM).

-- Start developing and demonstrating Space Solar Power (SSP)
+- Start developing and demonstrating Space Solar Power.

-Two of these points are a continuation of our previous efforts, which have made great strides in the past year.
+The first of these points is a continuation of our previous efforts, which have made great strides in the past two years.
 With NASA’s new focus on planetary defense from the public’s interest, the previously advocated NEOCAM mission has been moved to a new mission called NEOSM.
 This could likely be the year we see full funding of this mission and a success on our part.
-Similar to last year, we will also continue our campaign to make space development and settlement part of these agencies’ missions.

-This year we are beginning a new campaign on Space Solar Power (SSP).
+We are also continuing our efforts to promote Space Solar Power (SSP).
 SSP refers to the collection of the sun’s energy in the space environment, then beaming that energy for collection on the Earth’s surface.
 After a discussion with representatives from ASD member organizations, we believe our country’s capabilities with space access, solar power, and energy transfer have reached a level where we can begin looking at an SSP program.
 With increasingly cheaper access to orbit and a growing need for energy across the globe, this program could pave the way to U.S. dominance in LEO.
 Several agencies, companies, and international competitors have begun their own research into SSP programs.